The Made in Britain collective mark

-Payment of the annual membership fee includes the licence to use the mark, which has already been prepared in multiple version and file types so designers can use it across packaging, in print, on products and in social media.
-Members all receive a Mark Guidelines Handbook explaining how to make the marque look correct across 100s of different applications.
+Payment of the annual membership fees includes the licence to use the mark, which has already been prepared in multiple versions and file types so designers can use it across packaging, in print, on products and in social media.
+Members all receive a handbook explaining how to make the mark look correct across hundreds of different applications.

-We provide all members with a complete suite of Made in Britain marks in the three formats.
-You can download these from our website once you have joined.
-And we’ve mapped out all the file types you’ll need, JPEG, CMYK, RGB, EPS so the mark looks consistent across all the 1000s of ways it is being applied.
+We provide all members with a suite of Made in Britain marks in various formats.
+And we’ve mapped out all the file types you’ll need: JPEG, CMYK, RGB, EPS so the mark is consistent.